 Sarah "Saza" Kent

 Saza received her BFA in dance education from Arizona State University and is currently pursuing her MFA in Dance at ASU.
-She has taught on the dance faculty of Arizona State University, Mesa Community College, Glendale Community College, Dobson High School and Willow Canyon High School.
-In addition, Saza has served as School Administrator of Experience Arts School and as Manager of Creative Arts at City of Grace Church.
-She also worked as the Marketing Director of Studio 3 Performing Arts Academy, a “triple threat” studio in Gilbert, Arizona.
-Most recently, she worked as the Artistic Director and Spokesperson of the Be Kind People Project, a youth development and character education organization that serves teachers and students nationwide.
-For five years she worked to develop and manage “The Be Kind Crew” a hip hop dance crew consisting of over 50 dancers that visits K-8 schools nationwide to deliver the organization’s kindness message in ways that kids find exciting, engaging and fun.
+She has taught on the dance faculty of Arizona State University, Mesa Community College, Glendale Community College, Dobson High School, and Willow Canyon High School.
+In addition, Saza has served as School Administrator of Experience Arts School and as Manager of Creative Arts at City of Grace Church (now Hillsong Phoenix).
+Most recently, she worked as the Artistic Director and Spokesperson of the Be Kind People Project, where she developed and managed “The Be Kind Crew,” a hip hop dance crew consisting of over 50 dancers that visit K-8 schools nationwide to deliver the organization’s kindness message in ways that kids find exciting, engaging and fun.

 Saza has a passion for sharing her knowledge with others.
-In addition to teaching high school and in higher education, she has performed a variety of residencies for students of all ages.
 Along with residencies at Arizona schools through the Arizona Commission on the Arts, Free Arts AZ, ArtSpace and Ear Candy, she has taught and presented curriculum throughout the U.S., including the Dance and the Child International (DACI) conference and the National Dance Education Organization (NDEO) national conferences four times.
-Saza has received many awards for her teaching ability, including the prestigious Artsbridge America Scholarship, the National Dance Education Organization (NDEO) Student Scholarship, and the Arizona State University Intercollegiate Athletics Board’s Award for Most Inspirational Faculty Member, and was nominated for an ASU Pitchfork Award for outstanding teaching.
-She has been featured in Dance Teacher, Dance Spiritand Dance magazines.
+Saza has received awards for teaching, including the Artsbridge America Scholarship, the National Dance Education Organization (NDEO) Student Scholarship, and the Arizona State University Intercollegiate Athletics Board’s Award for Most Inspirational Faculty Member, and was nominated for an ASU Pitchfork Award for outstanding teaching.
+She has been featured in Dance Teacher, Dance Spirit, and Dance magazines.